-In this part of the interview, we discussed the increase of the understanding of dyscalculia, her experience as a primary school teacher, advice for those who have just been diagnosed and for parents with children struggling with numbers.
+In this part of the interview, we discussed the increased understanding of dyscalculia, her experience as a primary school teacher, and advice for those who have just been diagnosed and for parents with children struggling with numbers.

-As a teacher, do you feel there has been an increase of understanding of dyscalculia?
+As a teacher, do you feel there has been an increase in understanding dyscalculia?

 What would you advise to someone who has just gotten their diagnosis?

 Take on advice from others such as teachers or blogs such as this one.
-You may also find out about strategies or ideas which could help you in your day to day life.
+You may also find out about strategies or ideas which could help you in your day-to-day life.
 Dyscalculia is not just present in weekly maths lessons; it’s there every day in every part of our life and routines.
-For example, one strategy that I learnt to help me manage my finances (more numbers!) is that I make a note on my phone of everything that I spend.
+For example, one strategy that I learned to help me manage my finances (more numbers!) is that I make a note on my phone of everything that I spend.
 I even use emoji symbols to represent my bills and outgoings!
-But it works for me so try and find out what works for you and stick with it.
+But it works for me, so try and find out what works for you and stick with it.

 What advice would you give to parents with a child who seems to struggle with numbers?

-There are also lots of resources that you can purchase that may help your child such as easy to read clocks and watches (I couldn’t tell the time until I was 16), maths games apps and even continuing to use resources that were once seen as ‘just for primary school’ such as playdough and counters.
+There are also lots of resources that you can purchase that may help your children, such as easy-to-read clocks and watches (I couldn’t tell the time until I was 16), maths games apps, and even continuing to use resources that were once seen as ‘just for primary school’ such as playdough and counters.
 If it helps, use it!

 As a primary school teacher (I teach Reception), I am committed to supporting and helping my pupils learn, grow and make the best progress that they can.
-I especially love helping them discover what they are good at and nurturing these likes and interests and celebrating their achievements, no matter how small.
-We are all unique and special and each one of us has a gift just waiting to burst out.
-Although it was apparent that I was never destined to become a mathematician, I realised that like many other people, I was just going to have to work that little bit harder than some and that’s ok, we are all different.
-Although I can often still panic, become frustrated and upset when dealing with numbers, I feel that this helps me to relate and understand how a child in my class may feel if they experience feeling frightened or nervous about any subject, whether it be reading, writing or numbers.
-I also hope that in my role I can support parents and carers who may be worried about their child and help children the way that my parents and teachers supported me.
+I especially love helping them discover what they are good at and nurturing these likes and interests, and celebrating their achievements, no matter how small.
+We are all unique and special, and each one of us has a gift just waiting to burst out.
+Although it was apparent that I was never destined to become a mathematician, I realised that, like many other people, I was just going to have to work that little bit harder than some, and that’s ok.
+We are all different.
+Although I can often still panic, and become frustrated and upset when dealing with numbers, I feel that this helps me to relate to and understand how a child in my class may feel if they experience feeling frightened or nervous about any subject, whether it be reading, writing or numbers.
+I also hope that in my role, I can support parents and carers who may be worried about their children and help them the way my parents and teachers supported me.